The Perfect Everest Base Camp Packing List [2022]

 If you plan on doing the same, make sure it’s not too tight around your head and doesn’t have any bobble or decorative features that may be uncomfortable when lying with your head on a pillow.

-Depending on the weather, you won’t need to hike with a warm hat for the first 3 days of your trek.
+You won’t need to hike with a warm hat for the first 3 days of your trek. (weather-dependent).

 Packing list for Everest Base Camp trek